Hai Nan Xing Zhou Beef Noodle: Michelin-recognised Hainanese beef noodles

 I was looking forward to the beef slices, as several online reviews had raved about how tender they were.

-Though each beef slice was sliced thinly and were pretty soft, they still required a fair amount of effort to chew.
+Though each beef slice was sliced thinly and was pretty soft, they still required a fair amount of effort to chew.
 It reminded me of beef sukiyaki slices that had either too much connective tissue or were cooked for too long.

 Despite not being as tender as I expected, I’d still commend Hai Nan Xing Zhou Beef Noodle’s beef slices for their softness, and would definitely come back and try it again.